Tuition payments: By location

 All Nordic countries provide higher education free of charge to their own citizens.
 The Nordic education systems are almost entirely publicly funded.
 In Nordic countries education is seen as a civil right and a public service rather than a commodity.
 The issue of education is seen in these countries as an issue of equality.
 This is in part because high levels of education are a benefit to the development of society, including business and industry.

 In Greece there are no tuition fees as Bachelor-level higher education and some Master-level post-graduate education is provided for free to all Hellene (Greek) citizens as a benefit of citizenship paid by taxes.
 Universities accept students who have excelled at high school, with the selection being done through the Panhellenic Examinations, a system of state-administered examinations.
 Furthermore, it is difficult for mature students to be accepted at universities.
 Doctorate-level higher education is often also provided for free, but some universities may charge fees for PhD degrees.
 Students may resort to registering at private universities (called colleges, κολέγια), which charge tuition fees, or emigrate to other countries in order to get an education.

+In Spain, public universities fees are established annually by laws enacted by the governments of each autonomous community, following a series of basic criteria dictated by the central government and published in the Official State Gazette.

+In some parts of the developing world, school fees and the expenses of "free" schooling (food, books, school uniform, etc.) prevent some children from attending school and achieving more for themselves and their families.